Is this you?

 “The expectations at work are very high right now, as I’m in the process of becoming a partner in the firm I work for.
 I was constantly feeling very nervous and agitated, which affected the relationships with my colleagues and also with my wife.

-After taking the mindfulness course and the coaching programme with Steve, I have developed more self awareness.
+After taking the mindfulness course and the coaching sessions with Steve, I have developed more self awareness.
 I now notice much quicker when I get stressed, and I know better how to respond to it.

 The feedback I get at work is that people see a big difference: I am much calmer, much more at ease.
 It’s difficult to name exactly what I have learned, but it feels like I have become more mature.